 We found that stress and anxiety due to uncertainty about next steps was natural and common among many graduate students who felt like they should have it “all figured out by now.”
 These brave students committed to stepping outside of their routine and comfort zone and being vulnerable amongst their peers in applying design mindsets to their own life discovery.
-You can also read a full report on Fall 2019 TYL4G student experiences.
+You can also read the full Report of TYL4G student experiences.

 Based on pre and post surveys of the program, the four biggest areas of growth for participants are summarized below.

 Four Greatest Areas of Learning from the Program